-The Treasurer oversees the financial activities of the association, and assists NAHU Chief Financial Officer in budget preparations.
+The Treasurer oversees the financial activities of the association and assists the Chief Financial Officer in budget preparations.

 Immediate Past President

 The Immediate Past President is Chair of the Nomination Committee and any other duties as assigned by the President.